robch/book-of-ai/docs/openai-asst/openai-asst-streaming-js/sample-overview.md

 }
 ```

-**STEP 2**: Create or retrieve the thread, and display the messages if any:
+**STEP 2**: Create or retrieve a thread and get thread messages if thread ID is provided.

 ```javascript title="OpenAIAssistantsStreamingClass.js"
 async createThread() {